dtonhofer/prolog_code/unpacked/onepointfour_semver/README.md

 The present code offers a "semantic versioning string" assembler/disassembler in Prolog.
 It handles strings that follow the [Semver V2.0.0](https://semver.org/spec/v2.0.0.html) specification.

-The code runs in SWI-Prolog 8.3 without using SWI-Prolog special features.
+The code runs in SWI-Prolog 8.3 _without_ using SWI-Prolog special features and thus should also run in other Prologs (although I haven't tested this), with the following possibly needed adaptation:

-Note that SWI-Prolog prefers "lists of codes" (integer Unicode code points) when doing _Definite Clause Grammar_ processing, as opposed to "lists of chars".
-Adaptations to your favorite Prolog may be needed.
+SWI-Prolog prefers "lists of codes" (integer Unicode code points) when processing text via _Definite Clause Grammar_, as opposed to "lists of chars".
+If your favorite Prolog prefers chars, slight changes may be needed.

+## Contents

 There are two files: